aws-samples/eks-workshop/content/beginner/180_fargate/ingress.md

 #### Ingress

 The final step in exposing the 2048-game service through an ingress object.
-As we target Farget pods ip and not an ec2 instance, we add an annotation to the ingress to specify the target-type.
+As we target Fargate pod IPs and not EC2 instances, we add an annotation to the ingress to specify the target-type.

 ```bash
 wget https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/${ALB_INGRESS_VERSION}/docs/examples/2048/2048-ingress.yaml